* Indicates that the term appears on the front of the billing statement.

 Pay Ahead: Under the pay ahead feature of a loan, paying more than the Current Amount Due (and any Past Due Amount) in the current billing period will reduce the Current Amount Due in the following billing period(s).
 For example, if a loan is current and the Current Amount Due in both January and February is $100, making a $200 payment in January would satisfy the Current Amount Due for both months.
 Although the February billing statement will reflect a Current Amount Due of $0, paying any amount that month may reduce the Total Loan Cost.

 Payment allocation: How a payment is distributed across multiple loans.
-If the payment is received with the remittance slip on the billing statement, we will automatically allocate the payment to all of the loans in that loan group.
+If the payment is received with the remittance slip on the billing statement, we'll automatically allocate the payment to all of the loans in that loan group.
 Learn about payment allocation.

 Payment application: Once we allocate a payment to a specific loan, payments are applied based on the terms of each loan’s Promissory Note, usually first to Unpaid Fees, then to Unpaid Interest, and then to Current Principal.